steinwurf/kodo-ns3-examples/docs/wifi_broadcast.rst

 * Internet module: For handling the IPv4 protocol at the network layer.

 Other includes are particular to this implementation and they can be found in standard C++ code.
-From Kodo, the header ``broadcast-rlnc.h`` contains the description of the encoder and decoder objects we use.
+From Kodo, the header ``broadcast-rlnc.h`` contains the description of the encoder and decoder objects that we use.

 Default Namespace
 ^^^^^^^^^^^^^^^^^